 Undergoing elective surgery is always a difficult decision to make for prospective patients.
 However, a reconstructive procedure that has life-improving outcomes with a knowledgeable surgeon is overwhelmingly safe.

 It is estimated that approximately one million reconstructive surgery procedures are performed annually.
-The vast majority of these procedures go according to plan and any side effects or adverse reactions are dealt with promptly and effectively.
+The vast majority of these procedures go according to plan and any side effects or adverse reactions are dealt with personalized care done promptly and effectively.

 New medical technologies and surgical techniques make reconstructive procedures safer than ever.
 Furthermore, a detailed screening will ensure that everything goes to plan.
 Your surgeon will monitor your progress and give you tips on controlling any swelling or bruising that may result.